MCPI-Revival/minecraft-pi-reborn/docs/API.md

   * Description: Spawn the specified entity at the given position.
   * Output: `entity_id`
 * `world.getEntityTypes()`
-  * Description: Retrieve all supported entity types.
+  * Description: Retrieve all known entity types.
   * Output: List of `entity_type_id,entity_type_name`
 * `world.setSign(x,y,z,id,data[,{line_1}][,{line_2}][,{line_3}][,{line_4}])`
   * Description: Set the specified block at the given location.
 If the block is a sign, then also set its contents.